f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab7.rst

 libraries, it is in the unique position to 'hand-off' a copy of the decrypted traffic to other devices.

-In this solution, since the BIG-IP is terminating SSL on the external virtual server, when we forward the traffic to the secondary virtual server in clear-text so that we have an opportunity to make an unencrypted copy of the application traffic and send it to an external sensor such as an IDS for further security assessment.
+In this solution, since the BIG-IP is terminating SSL, traffic is forwarded to the secondary virtual server in clear-text so that an unencrypted copy of the application traffic is sent to an external sensor such as an IDS for further security assessment.

 1. Return to the BIG-IP TMUI in Chrome and inspect the preconfigured IDS_Pool.